bglw/postcss-fluidvars/README.md

 Or use your bundler loader of choice.

 ### Namespace
 To avoid clashing with any existing variables, you can provide a namespace.
+This also helps fix an issue where older versions of Sass perform math on the values — for some reason it won't mess with it when it has a namespace.
 ```js
 const fluidvars = require('postcss-fluidvars');
 postcss([